gvwilson/sensibleadventures/maddy-roo/maddy-roo.md

 Shaper Leaf said,
 opening his eyes.
 He struggled to his feet,
-one hand on the steps' wooden banister to steady himself, and waved off the mayor as she came over to help.
+one paw on the steps' wooden banister to steady himself, and waved off the mayor as she came over to help.
 "The one that had legs like a stork chased them right into the arms of the big one hauling the cage.